ibm-cloud-docs/watsonx-code-assistant/wca-privacy-z.md

 - Use the input prompt to improve models.
 - Log the input prompt in any observability tools, whether as part of an explicit log message or as part of exception messages.

-Exception: Program names (COBOL Program ID) and paragraph names are stored when transforming.
+Exception -- Program names (COBOL Program ID) and paragraph names are stored when transforming.
 {: note}

 ### The context data